Best Air Tools For Automotive Restoration

 Having outlined the best air tools for automotive repair and restoration, a final word about maintenance.
 Even with a filter/regulator, moisture from an air compressor gets through the hose and can contaminate them.
 Adding a bit of oil before and after every use prolongs the life of your air tools.

 Lucas air tool oil is thick, clear, and has no smell.
-I squeeze a few drops of it into each of my air tools before and after each use.
+I add a few drops of it into each air tool before and after each use.

 Although in-line oilers look effective, I've never used them.
 Several companies, including DeVilbiss, offer short desiccant hoses.
 These have an inline air filter to help removes dirt, oil and water.